proofscape/pise/server/tests/resources/repo/spx/doc1/v0.1.0/foo/pageC.rst

 the final label text contain a colon, while *also* having the system supply the widget name for you.

+It probably won't be too common in actual usage, but let's at least see that we *can* write a chart widget in pure *directive format* (not *substitution format*):

+.. pfsc-chart:: name2: This is a standalone chart widget.
+    :view: Pf

-Now we'll need a series of chart widgets, for unit tests.
+Finally, we'll need a series of chart widgets, to test the various options that can be passed to them.

 |w001: one-line color definition|
 |w002: color defn with: repeated LHS, plus use of update|